Guide to studying Art & Design

-- Yes, we just asked: what is art?
-What a nebulous thing to try and define.
 Any range or product of creative human activity can be defined as art.
-Most well associated are the visual arts - painting, sculpture etc.
+Most well associated are the visual arts, such as painting and sculpture.

-- The design is the preliminary planning, when the first seeds of what may become a great work of art are sown.
-Being taught to come up with the ideas for a great piece of art work are as important as the art creation itself.
+The design is the preliminary planning, when the first seeds of what may become a great work of art are sown.
+Being taught to come up with the ideas are as important as the creation of the art itself.

 - BA Art and Design

 - BA History, Communication and Curation

 - BA Fashion